andr3m0ur4/todolist-with-vue-and-pinia/README.md

-# alura-tracker
+# Todo List

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite, using Pinia.

 ## Recommended IDE Setup